-When it comes to ranking your blog in Google and getting free organic traffic, using the right keywords for your content is crucial.
+When it comes to ranking your blog content in Google and getting free organic traffic, learning how to search for keywords for SEO is absolutely essential.

-But how do you search for those “golden nugget” keywords for your SEO efforts and get 1st-page rankings on not just Google, but Bing and Yahoo as well, huh?
+But how do you find those “golden nugget” keywords for your SEO efforts and get 1st-page rankings on not just Google, but Bing and Yahoo as well, huh?

 Put simply, by using a keyword tool.

 And I’ll even show you the exact process for finding the best keyword phrases that can launch your website into orbit like a rocket ship.

 So, grab your space suit and let’s go!